 “I hate ice cream”, said no one ever.
 After all, it’s the go-to sweet frozen treat for every mood – for when you’re feeling peckish, cheerful, and of course for when life gives you lemons.
 It’s the dessert that never disappoints – and that’s why Canstar Blue sets out to find the scoop on which ice cream multipack brands Aussies across the country rate the highest.

-To do this, we’ve again surveyed more than 1,700 consumers for their feedback on different brands of multipack ice creams they’ve bought (from a supermarket or grocer) and eaten over the last three months.
+To do this, we’ve again surveyed more than 800 consumers for their feedback on different brands of multipack ice creams they’ve bought (from a supermarket or grocer) and eaten over the last three months.
 Respondents rated brands on taste, consistency, packaging design, variety, value for money and overall satisfaction.
-Brands which met the minimum required survey sample size (30 responses) are included in the results above.
+Brands that met the minimum required survey sample size (30 responses) are included in the results above.

 Here are the best ice cream multipack brands in Australia, as rated by consumers in Canstar Blue’s latest review:

 Any self-confessed ice cream connoisseur knows Connoisseur.
 It’s a leading brand of premium ice cream made with fresh cream from Australian pastures and decadent flavours of sophisticated combinations.
-The Connoisseur range includes ice cream tubs, ice cream cookies and of course ice cream bars (multipacks) with gourmet flavours such as Wild Hibiscus and Berry, Wattleseed and Hazelnut, Kangaroo Island Honey, Belgian Chocolate Fudge Roasted Hazelnut and many more to choose from.
+The Connoisseur range includes ice cream tubs and both mini & full-size ice cream bars (multipacks) with gourmet flavours such as Sicilian Blood Orange With Chocolate, Tasmanian Strawberries With Cream, Mint With Cookies and Belgian Chocolate Fudge With Roasted Hazelnut.
 Connoisseur also launched an Australian Native Collection with flavours crafted from Australian native ingredients.

 ALDI is a hot favourite when it comes to everyday groceries.
 Its Monarc Utopia ice cream features a variety of flavours like Vanilla Opulence, Coffee Mocha and Caramel Honeycomb Temptation to choose from.
 Monarc Utopia ice cream comes in a pack of 12 and there’s also a Monarc Indulge range that comes in a 1L tub for those looking to go ham on the ice cream.

 What’s better than a regular sandwich?
 A Maxibon sandwich of course!
-Part of the Peters brand which is one of Australia’s largest ice cream manufacturers, Maxibon is the ice cream for biters not lickers.
+Part of the Peters brand, one of Australia’s largest ice cream manufacturers, Maxibon is the ice cream for biters not lickers.
 It’s a slab of velvety ice cream loaded with choc chips and nuts, sandwiched between two biscuits at one end and smothered in choc coating at the other.
-Flavour options include Caramel Rough Nut, Honeycomb, Vanilla, Monster Cookie and Double Handle Caramel.
+Flavour options include Caramel Rough Nut, Honeycomb, Vanilla, Monster Cookie and Maxi-Dare.

 Cadbury may best be known for its smooth and creamy milk chocolate, but the brand also serves that delicious flavour from Cadbury favourites like Crunchie, Picnic and Freddo, in ice cream tubs, bars and cakes to create the perfect frozen treat for any occasion.

 Looking for real ice cream flavours and ingredients that pack a punch?
 Then look no further than Proud & Punch.
-This brand offers smoothie and juice pops and coconut ice cream and almond milk bars made from quality ingredients right here in Australia.
-Proud & Punch products are gluten free and contain no artificial nasties and most are also vegan friendly.
+This brand offers smoothie and juice pops and coconut ice cream and almond milk bars claimed to be made from quality ingredients right here in Australia.
+Proud & Punch products are gluten-free and contain no artificial nasties and most are also vegan-friendly.
 Some flavours from the range include Coconut Mango, Strawberry Acai, Berry Coconut and Berry Passion Fruit.

 Which ice cream flavour is best?
 It’s a question for the ages, but we may finally have an answer.
 Here are the flavours Aussies picked as their favourite in our survey:

-Other interesting finds from our survey results revealed that 14% of respondents eat ice cream every day during summer, with two in five (44%) stating they prefer to eat single serves compared to a tub – it certainly might help with portion control!
-One in five adults (20%) only enjoy the treat on special occasions and 17% feel guilty eating it.
-Nevertheless, 37% say they buy ice cream on their regular shop.
+Other interesting finds from our survey results revealed that 15% of respondents eat ice cream every day during summer, with two in five (41%) stating they prefer to eat single serves compared to a tub – it certainly might help with portion control!
+Nearly one in five adults (17%) only enjoy the treat on special occasions and 16% feel guilty eating it.
+Nevertheless, 40% say they buy ice cream during their regular shop.

 This report was written by Canstar Blue’s home & lifestyle journalist, Tahnee-Jae Lopez-Vito.
 She’s an expert on household appliances, grooming products and all things grocery and shopping.
 In addition to translating our expert research into consumer-friendly ratings reports, Tahnee spends her time helping consumers make better-informed purchase decisions on all manner of consumer goods and services, while highlighting the best deals and anything you need to be aware of.